 When is the application deadline?

 There are several across the academic year.
-The core admissions cycle runs from September to March, and all candidates are advised to apply as early as possible (particularly if wishing to apply to a specific Oxford college).
+The core admissions cycle runs from September to March, and all candidates are advised to apply as early as possible (particularly if they wish to apply to a specific Oxford college).

 The University of Oxford operates a number of ‘Gathered Fields’, and fields that apply for this course fall in November, January, and March.
-However, should places still remain beyond March, we may keep the applications window open (indication will be given on our website: www.conted.ox.ac.uk/about/msc-in-sustainable-urban-development).
-The Graduate Admissions website will be updated to show one week notice of closure (green: open / amber: closing in one week /red: closed).
+However, should places still remain beyond March, we may keep the applications window open (indication will be given on our website: www.conted.ox.ac.uk/msc-in-sustainable-urban-development).
+The Graduate Admissions website will be updated to show one-week notice of closure (green: open / amber: closing in one week /red: closed).

-Please note that candidates who wish to apply for Programme or other Oxford-based scholarships and other funding must apply no later than the January deadline in order to be considered.
+Please note that candidates who wish to apply for the programme or other Oxford-based scholarships and other funding must apply no later than the January deadline in order to be considered.
 If any scholarships are available to applicants later than the January deadline then these will be highlighted as such.

 For more information on the application process please see www.ox.ac.uk/admissions/graduate/applying-to-oxford/application-guide.